Travel Advice During COVID-19

 More information on car parking on campus is available on the Car Parking webpages.

 Staff Car Parking - payments and refunds

 The University has considered the cost of parking permits during Covid-19 and made the decision not to issue refunds for various reasons.
+This applies both to 2019/20 and to 2020/21.
 A price freeze on all parking permits for 2020/21 should help mitigate against this.
 Monthly salary deductions for staff parking permits continue as normal.

 - The administrative workload and costs of processing refunds would outweigh the amounts being refunded.
-There will be no increase in permit prices next year to reflect this (except for EV Permits due to the separate cost of electricity).
+There is no increase in permit prices next year to reflect this (except for EV Permits due to the separate cost of electricity).

 - There are significant challenges in administering refunds for some staff and not others as some staff are still required on campus each day for whom a refund would not be appropriate.

-- The revenue generated from staff parking has been spent on subsidised staff bus travel and the University is not obtaining any refunds from Stagecoach.
+- The revenue generated from staff parking funds subsidised staff bus travel and the University is not obtaining any refunds from Stagecoach.

 - The University has maintained 100% salary contributions to all staff to 31st July 2020, including furloughed staff.